Aug 31, 2017

 Disaster Recovery

 The ultimate in business continuity planning is having a thoughtful Disaster Recovery plan in place.
-This answers the question to stakeholders when they ask: “What happens in the worst case scenario?”
-This could mean natural disaster strikes, catastrophic hardware failure, malicious activity from an employee, software bug or failure, and so on.
+This answers the question to stakeholders when they ask: “What happens in the worst-case scenario?”
+This could mean natural disaster strikes, catastrophic hardware failure, malicious activity from an employee, software bug, or failure, and so on.
 How long will it take your business to be operational again when disaster strikes?
 Do you currently have an answer to that question?
 If not, then read on.

-With backups, the good news is that your data is retrievable.
-It’s somewhere you can go get it and it’s in good shape to get you to an operational state again, at some point.
-But, just because you have backups doesn’t mean that you have the capabilities or delivery mechanisms in place to actually do anything with it.
-Let’s use the event of a catastrophic hardware failure.
 Your servers were so old that parts failed and you simply can’t get them to work again.
 In this scenario, you would need secondary servers to connect to your backup system in order to retrieve that data and begin allowing access to your users again.
 Now, if you don’t already have those secondary servers on hand, it may take you weeks, if not months just to get the hardware to your site.
 Then, you still have to do all the setup in order for them to run and function like you need them to.
 You could be inoperable for months.
-There are not many business, if any, that can afford to be in that situation.
+There are not many businesses, if any, that can afford to be in that situation.

 A much better scenario is one where you have a plan in place that would enable you to quickly restore data and services and maintain operations with little to no downtime.
-Having a disaster recovery solution ready to go at the time of disaster keeps risk of downtime to a minimum.
+Having a disaster recovery solution ready to go at the time of disaster keeps the risk of downtime to a minimum.
 Think about the question we asked earlier.
-“What happens in the worst case scenario?”
-What if you could answer that by saying, “Our worst case scenario is mitigated due to our ability to replicate our critical data and applications to our secondary site.
-In the event of a disaster, our maximum downtime would only be 1 hour because we have the systems and technology in place to seamlessly failover to continue operations.”
+“What happens in the worst-case scenario?”

 Now that’s an answer your boss would love to hear!